coreapostrophe/makinilya/README.md

 - a cli generator command, possibly with the syntax of `makinilya gen [OPTIONS]`, that generates default chapters and scenes.
 - a language server extension for the text content linting and error handling.
 It will mainly just target issues revolving around context variable resolutions.

-After the final release, I also plan to create a cross-platform native text-editor application that syncs the users work along devices.
+After the final release, I also plan to create a cross-platform native text-editor application that syncs the projects across devices.